olivierHuvelle/powerplant-coding-challenge/context.md

       - test validation rules : ok
       - update requirements.txt and context.md : ok
     - classes management
-        - Fuel
+        - Fuel  : ok
-        - PowerPlant
+        - PowerPlant : ok
-        - ProductionPlanRequest
+        - ProductionPlanRequest : ok
-        - ProductPlanResponseItem
+        - ProductPlanResponseItem : ok
         - Test solution based on provided example (json file)
     - extra (if time)
         - dockerize (as it is the fastest to implement) : dont forget to update README.md
         - add CO2 to processor and model as optional parameter in input